PhoenixYork166/Cybersecurity-research/README.md

 ### The Purposes
 ## To demonstrate IGS also has alternative Cybersecurity :D
 ##
+## Contributors of 1st PoC:
+## IGS Cybersecurity (& Network) team, , IGS DevSecOps team, IGS Infra team (OS + Network), IGS Blue Team, IGS Red Team, Anonymous Developers behind the scenes
+##
-### I'm working as an IT user (Mr. Nobody) of a Web Application Firewall in my company
+## I'm working as an IT user (Mr. Nobody) or Amateur Technical Writter of a Web Application Firewall PoC in my company
+## I hereby announce that I am only the Integrator who do NOT personally own any involved Open-Source tools in any kinds e.g. knowledge/assets/Cyber Arms
 ![IGS](https://static.wixstatic.com/media/6fc253_5f7ef664103740078c3e040972b70499~mv2.png/v1/fit/w_2500,h_1330,al_c/6fc253_5f7ef664103740078c3e040972b70499~mv2.png)
 ### I have formal permissions and associated priviledges to launch these attacks on the Web Application Firewall products provided by other IT vendor company during a Proof of Concepts process